rcarmo/MenuMeters/README.md

 # Background

 This fork was started by Yuji Tachikawa in July 2015 because the original version didn't work on `El Capitan`, since `SystemUIServer` stopped supporting third-party Menu Extras (i.e., anything not signed by Apple).
-Yuji replaced the `NSMenuExtra`s with `NSStatusItems`, and decided to [make his source available][original].
+Yuji replaced the `NSMenuExtras` with `NSStatusItems`, and decided to [make his source available][original].

 # Hacking